kanflo/branly-iot/README.md

 * [BranlyPi modem](https://github.com/kanflo/branly-iot/branly_pi_modem) is Arduino based software for the above hardware.
 * [Branly node](https://github.com/kanflo/branly-iot/branly_node) is an Arduino node that talks to the BranlPi modem.
 * [Branly Gateway](https://github.com/kanflo/branly-iot/branly-gateway) is a gateway that receives data from the BranlyPi modem and posts it to EmonCMS.

+This code is accompanied by a series of [blog posts](http://johan.kanflo.com/meet-the-branly-iot-platform/).